Force Measurement and Manipulation in Biological Microscopy

 Learn the theory and techniques of measuring forces in biological samples

-Eighth Offering, will be held in 2014
+Eighth Offering, will not be held in 2014

 Computer Integrated Systems for Microscopy and Manipulation